Skip to main content

 pages

-An array containing pages that you want to screenshot.
-E.g.
+An array containing pages you want to screenshot.
+For example:

 module.exports = {